sussyahhblud/TheUniverseNetwork/replit.md

 # The Universe Network

 ## Overview
-The Universe Network is a static website serving as a gaming portal for multiple browser games.
-It features a dark-themed UI, clean navigation, and a smart download system for game assets.
-The project aims to provide an ad-free and distraction-free gaming experience with retro emulation and unrestricted web browsing capabilities.
+The Universe Network is a gaming portal featuring multiple browser games with a dark-themed UI, clean navigation, and a smart download system for game assets.
+The project provides an ad-free and distraction-free gaming experience with retro emulation capabilities.

 ## User Preferences
 - I prefer simple language.